 5. CF Grow Desk Grow Light

-If you’re after an affordable grow light for plants, the CF Grow Desk is a great pick that will cost you less than $20 per light.
+If you’re after an affordable indoor grow light for plants, the CF Grow Desk is a great pick that will is less expensive.
 It’s a smaller light that still manages to cover the light spectrum, and it has a central white LED light source.
 There are also two red and two blue LED lights flanking the center white light.
 It’s excellent for giving your plants a little extra light in apartment gardening.

-This is a highly flexible grow light for plants that has an adjustable neck.
-You can move it closer or further from your plants as they grow, and you can attach it directly to your plant’s pot with a clip.
+This is a highly flexible indoor light that has an adjustable neck.
+You can move it closer or further as it grows, and you can attach it directly to your plant’s pot with a clip.
 It should only support one plant at a time due to the smaller build, and the housing can get very warm to the touch after a few hours of use.
 There is no fan, so you get a noiseless operation the entire time you have it on.

 - Flexible neck